tiagosobreira/HeLa-QC-automation/README.md

 # HeLa-QC-automation
-The app would consolidate all the necessary steps to automate the data process of a standard sample (e.g. HeLa cells), allowing researchers to assess the quality and reliability of the mass spectrometer.
+The app consolidates all the necessary steps to automate the data process of a standard sample (e.g. HeLa cells), allowing researchers to assess the quality and reliability of the mass spectrometer.
 Below is a summary of how the app pipeline works:
 1. Copy the raw files from the instrument computer to the central data storage
 2. Process the data using Proteome Discoverer